-Using a professional Registered Agent service is an affordable way to manage government filings for your LLC.
+Using a professional registered agent service is an affordable way to manage government filings for your Illinois LLC.
 For most businesses, the advantages of using a professional service significantly outweigh the annual costs.
-Learn more here.

-To register your LLC, you will need to file the Articles of Organization with the State of Illinois.
-This can be done online or by mail
+To register your Illinois LLC, you will need to file Form LLC-5.5: Articles of Organization with the Secretary of State.
+You can do this online or by mail.

 File the Articles of Organization

-If you're expanding your existing LLC to the State of Illinois, you will need to form a Foreign LLC.
+Note: If you're expanding an existing LLC to the state of Illinois, you will need to form a foreign LLC.

 An LLC is referred to as a "domestic LLC" when it conducts business in the state where it was formed.
-Normally when we refer to an LLC we are actually referring to a domestic LLC.
 A foreign LLC must be formed when an existing LLC wishes to expand its business to another state.
-If you are filing as a Foreign Illinois LLC learn more here.

 In Illinois, LLCs are not required to have an operating agreement, but it's a good practice to have one.